Last Updated on by Jeremy

-When you consider that a group day tour of the island costs $80+ per person, and a large automatic car costs upwards of $120/day, we had to wonder: why take a tour?
+When you consider that a group day tour of the island costs upwards of $100+ per person, and a large automatic car costs just a bit more than that per day, we had to wonder: why take a tour?
 Picking up an automatic rental car for three days, sharing it with a few new friends, and one tank of gas costs just a little bit more per person, and you get to enjoy Easter Island that much more.

 Considering the amount of money you're already spending to visit Easter Island in the first place, it would be silly not to consider renting a car at this once in a lifetime destination.
 You truly won't regret it.

 We'd like to thank our friends at Insular Rent a Car for providing us a discounted rental during our stay on the island.
 If you're headed to Easter Island, we highly recommend checking them out!

 Looking to book a room in Easter Island?
 Check out these great options!

 Looking to book your next trip?
 Check out the following services we use and love or click the previous link to read more!